rpriven/toolbelt/README.md

 This is still being updated but I think it is much more efficient and has so much more than the previous versions.

+*However, please note that there is an issue with the go tools and the useful scripts being downloaded in the /root directory instead of /home/kali because the script must be run as root.
+Working on a fix for this*

 ## Overview

 This script installs / updates some of the important key tools for Pentesters and Bug Bounty Hunters.
 You probably